docker/docs/engine/swarm/secrets.md

 > **Warning**: Raft data is encrypted in Docker 1.13 and higher.
 If any of your
 > Swarm managers run an earlier version, and one of those managers becomes the
-> manager of the swarm, the secrets will be stored unencrypted in that node's
+> manager of the swarm, the secrets are stored unencrypted in that node's
 > Raft logs.
 Before adding any secrets, update all of your manager nodes to
 > Docker 1.13 or higher to prevent secrets from being written to plain-text Raft
 > logs.